BingBingen/Breakout/README.md

 Hi!
 Thanks for checking my page out :].
 This is a really simple recreation of the original breakout game.
 There's still much that needs to be added like levels, animation, and my own designs.
-I am currently taking some time to learn pixel to touch up on those problems.
+I am currently taking some time to learn pixel art to touch up on those problems.

 The game:
 - 3 Lives